pauldebayan/SpectaGen/README.md

 The implementation of the above algorithm is done using PyTorch.
 The dataloder for the custom image dataset is taken from the official PyTorch documentation.

 ## Training

+The training was done using Google Colab using CUDA GPU.